squinkylabs/SquinkyVCV/docs/filter.md

 Stairway Provides many more shapes that just four pole low-pass.
 We believe this innovation was first used in the Oberheim Matrix-12, although our implementation is a little different.

-Like the Moog filter, Filter has a pleasant mild distortion to make it sound fat, although it is possible to dial in more and quite different distortions.
+Like the Moog filter, Stairway has a pleasant mild distortion to make it sound fat, although it is possible to dial in more and quite different distortions.

 Stairway is by no means an accurate "model" of a specific moog filter.
 It is based on a standard good quality model of the transistor ladder, but it uses no component level modeling, and has not been painstakingly voice to sound as close as possible to a Moog.
 The intention of Stairway is to be rich and warm like a Moog, but with a lot of other sounds, too.